I don't know about you, but the first thing I thought when I first saw "Quiubo" is "What? Is that even Spanish?". Turns out it is.

 ¿Tienes ganas?

-Before we start talking about "¿tienes ganas?", let's start with the word ganas.
+Before we start talking about "¿tienes ganas?", let's start with the word ganas

 Ganas can perhaps best be translated as desire, or the urge to do something.
-So with that in mind, we can start to talk about expressions like "Tener ganas de".

 Tener ganas de means to feel like doing something.
 Here's some examples: